 Students should use the technology device in a way that maximizes its battery life.

 Energy: The Energy Saver control panel offers several settings that determine power levels for the technology device.
-The technology device knows when it is plugged in, and runs accordingly.
+The technology device knows when it is plugged in and runs accordingly.
 When on battery power, it will dim the screen and use other components sparingly.
 If you change this setting to maximize performance, your battery will drain more quickly.

 Brightness: Students should dim the screen to the lowest comfortable level to achieve maximum battery life.
 For instance, when watching a video in a dark room, you may not need full brightness.